Last updated: June 2021

-- to other service providers, including suppliers which provide IT and cloud services to us; and
+- to other service providers, including suppliers which provide IT and cloud services to us; or

 - if required or authorised by law (for example, to respond to a subpoena or search warrant).

-1. You may make a written request to access your Personal Information kept by Learning for Life.
+1. You may request to access your Personal Information kept by Learning for Life.
+Requests should be made in writing by filling out the Request for Access form supplied by Learning for Life.

 2. Any requests made to Learning for Life to release your Personal Information shall be recorded and kept on your file.

-3. Learning for Life will provide access by allowing you to inspect, take notes of, or receive copies or printouts of any held Personal Information about you.
+3. Subject to clauses 10.4 and 10.5 below, Learning for Life will provide access by allowing you to inspect, take notes of, or receive copies or printouts of any held Personal Information requested about you.
 Under certain circumstances, Learning for Life may provide access to the appropriate parts of and not the entire record.

-5. Irrefutable proof of identification must be provided when accessing Personal Information.
+4. Irrefutable proof of identification must be provided when accessing Personal Information.
 This is necessary to ensure that the Personal Information about you is provided only to the correct individual.
-The correct individual will include both parents, where both parents are the joint guardians, unless by order of the Family Court of Australia.
+With respect to Personal Information of a child, the correct individual will include both parents, where both parents are the joint guardians, unless by order of the Family Court of Australia.
 It may also include the non-parent guardian, as by order of the Supreme Court of Australia or the Children’s Court of Australia.

 - the request does not relate to the Personal Information of the individual making the request;